Coastal Fisheries Toolkit

 • Facilitator resources

-The toolkit arose initially as the result of a community engagement in Hawai’i, where the community’s desire to be more intimately involved in the management process prompted our team to adapt.
-Rather that simply deliver a report and presentation with static options for the community decide upon, our team decided to use the power of R Shiny to bring the community into the analysis process.
-Since then, the success of these tools attracted interest all over the world.
-Now we are continuing to perfect this global version of the tool, allowing for users anywhere to revolutionize the way they are developing management measures.
+This toolkit arose from community engagement in Hawai’i, where the community’s desire to be more involved in the science and management process prompted our team to adapt.
+Rather that deliver a technical report, our team decided to use the power of R Shiny to bring the community into the process of conducting an analysis.
+We continue to develop FishKit, enabling stakeholders and decision-makers in most types of fisheries to directly engage in development of fishery management measures.

-This app demonstrates some of the more advanced capabilities of Shiny Apps that Nature Analytics can provide such as persistent data storage for users, linking the app with online data sources such as Fish Base and iNaturalist, and the combination of multiple functionalities into one cohesive user interface.
+This app demonstrates some of the more advanced capabilities of R Shiny data applications that Nature Analytics can provide to clients, such as persistent data storage for users, linking the app with other online data sources, and combining multiple functions into a cohesive user experience.

 Launching the Toolkit

-In addition to creating the toolkit, we also spearheaded the toolkit launch alongside The Nature Conservancy.
+In addition to creating the toolkit, we also spearheaded the toolkit launch, alongside The Nature Conservancy.
 This involved user testing, consulting on branding and strategy, and the creation of communication materials to accompany the toolkit.
-We produced promotional videos, created educational presentations (example below), designed infographics (example to the right), and built the Toolkit website.
+We produced promotional videos, created educational presentations (example below), designed infographics (example to the right), and built the FishKit website.

 by Peyton